Yfelipe/figured-starter/readme.md

 # Figured Starter

-This is a starter for Laravel, running under Docker with MongoDB.
+This is a starter for Laravel with MongoDB.

 ## Get started
 MongoDB